m-mwangi/Maternal_Health_Predictor_Tool/README.md

-# Maternal Health Predictor Tool (MaternAI) – Data Documentation
+# Maternal Health Risk Predictor Tool (MaternAI) – Data Documentation

 MaternAI is an ML-powered application designed to predict maternal health risks.
 It classifies patients into different risk levels: High Risk, Mid Risk, and Low Risk.
 It also contains a web application based on Flask where users can input different values to predict risks.